Canada national cricket team: Fall from grace (2012–2021)

 In the first match, against Kenya in the picturesque Edinburgh, Canada put together 143 runs in 20 overs with the loss of 5 wickets.
 In response, Irfan Karim's 54-ball 74 led Kenya to a convincing seven-wicket win.

-The second match for Canada was against the relative newcomers to the scene, Oman, and was played in Stirling, Scotland.
+The second match for Canada was against Oman, and was played in Stirling, Scotland.
 This game was reduced to 13 overs a side, down from 20 due to inclement weather.
-Canada's batting, after Oman opted to bowl first, was largely put together courtesy of a 25-ball 52 from Nitish Kumar, who scored four fours and three sixes.
-In response, Zeeshan Maqsood's unbeaten 86, powered Oman to a seven-wicket win with 10 balls to spare.
+Batting first, Canada's Nitish Kumar scored a 25-ball 52 with four fours and three sixes.
+In response, Zeeshan Maqsood's unbeaten 86 powered Oman to a seven-wicket win with 10 balls to spare.

 Canada played their third match of the tournament at the same venue in Stirling, Scotland against United Arab Emirates.
-UAE got off to the ideal start.
-Aside from winning the coin-toss, they decided to bowl first.
-Canada, batting first, lost their first 2 wickets in the first 8 balls bowled.
+Canada, batting first, lost their first 2 wickets within the first 8 balls.
 It was followed by a solid partnership between Hiral Shah and Nitish Kumar who plundered 58 runs between them.
-But the tide turned again in UAE's favor as they picked up a heap of wickets to reduce Canada down to 109 for the loss of 9 wickets.
-But Navneet Dhaliwal came to the rescue with an unbeaten 39 to raise the total to 132 runs at the end of 20 overs.
+However, UAE picked up several wickets to reduce Canada down to 109 for the loss of 9 wickets.
+Navneet Dhaliwal came in with an unbeaten 39 to raise the total to 132 runs at the end of 20 overs.
 In response, UAE lost their first wicket in the third over but good partnerships for the second (25 runs), third (40 runs) and fourth (19 runs) wickets kept them on track.
 The match seemed level when the target was whittled down to 33 runs required in three overs which came down to 25 runs required off 12 balls.
 But, Shakoor and Patil brought UAE home in the last over after plundering Cecil Parvez for 21 runs in his final over.